How do I pick the right size using your new split sizing?

 If you purchase a printed pattern from our shop, you can also download a digital pattern that includes all sizes.
 This allows you to print any sizes that you do not have in your printed copy.

-Digital patterns include both sets of sizes.
-If you’d like both size sets, you will need to print both.
-We also include a wide-format copy shop version of each for your convenience.
+Digital patterns include both size ranges.
+If you’d like both size ranges, you will need to print them individually.
+We also include a wide and A0 format that can be printed at your local copy shop.

 Will this change be made to past designs?